-See Government Guidance Document: "Housing for older and disabled people" Published 26th June 2019 https://www.gov.uk/guidance/housing-for-older-and-disabled-people
+See Government Guidance Document: "Housing for older and disabled people" Published 26th June 2019.

 Workshops

 174. The Housing and Community Workshop held on Saturday 13th July 2019 gave the opportunity for residents to discuss some of the emerging issues and options in relation to housing in the HNP.
 As well as sharing the results of the Questionnaire, the chair of the housing working group shared a comparison of housing stock by tax band in Horsmonden, Kent and England: